-Grand Champion Home Environment, Rosette Reserve Champion Home Environment, Rosette Include in the story the following:
+Grand Champion Home Environment, Rosette Reserve Champion Home Environment, Rosette creativity are important, as well as spelling and proper use of English.

+Include in the story the following:

-- Physical characteristics of individual - · Why the garment was selected and purchased - · Accessories selected - How the garment could or does fit into a wardrobe inventory or plan.
-Explain what accessories were purchased or how other items from wardrobe can be used. - Analysis of specific construction techniques (be specific on construction techniques such as stitching, reinforcements, etc.) - Fiber content, care, and fabric structure - Compare/contrast garment(s) selected as well as garment(s) rejected.
+- Physical characteristics of individual - Why the garment was selected and purchased - Accessories selected - How the garment could or does fit into a wardrobe inventory or plan.
+Explain what accessories were purchased or how other items from wardrobe can be used. - Analysis of specific construction techniques (be specific on construction techniques such as stitching, reinforcements, etc.) - · Fiber content, care, and fabric structure - Compare/contrast garment(s) selected as well as garment(s) rejected.
 Tell how they were alike (compare) and how they were different (contrast) - Cost of garment.
-Explain how the garment fits into the clothing budget or spending plan. - Estimated cost per wearing (cost of garment divided by estimated times to be worn for one year - Cost of Wear Form)
+Explain how the garment fits into the clothing budget or spending plan. - Estimated cost per wearing (cost of garment divided by estimated times to be worn for one year Cost of Wear Form)